cfrist/wildfirecommons-documentation/docs/workspace/set-up.md

 Click the button to install the packages.

 !!! info "Environments are not persistent"
-    ⚠️ **Important:** In the current version of NDP, installed libraries and packages are not saved.
+    ⚠️ **Important:** In the current version of the Wildfire Commons, installed libraries and packages are not saved.
 Each time you return, you will need to reinstall the packages from your `requirements.txt` file before you can start working.

 9.Make sure to be in the correct *current folder* (in this case, the GitHub repository folder).
 In the datasets dropdown menu, you will see all the datasets that you previously added to the workspace, along with its associated resources.
 For this demo, you will select the last file on the list (`uniform-pgml-success_list_simulation_run.csv`) and click on *Add resources to current folder*.

-10.With your libraries installed and the data downloaded, go to the Jupyter Notebook included in the repository folder (`NDP_PGML_EDA.ipynb`) and follow the instructions for its execution.
+10.With your libraries installed and the data downloaded, go to the Jupyter Notebook included in the repository folder (`WildfireCommons_PGML_EDA.ipynb`) and follow the instructions for its execution.

 In this tutorial we have created our first workspace, added resources to it and executed a Jupyter Notebook.
-Use NDP workspaces for the development of your projects.
+Use workspaces for the development of your projects.